barumau/pandunia/engli/kanun.md

 ## 6. Verbs

-#### 6.1.
-General
+### 6.1.
+Introduction

 A verb denotes an action or an occurence, ex. to eat, to speak, to look and to think.

+A verb can involve an agent and a recipient.
+The agent performs or "causes" an action, and the recipient receives or "experiences" the action.

 Pandunia has two types of verb: verbs that end in **-a** and verbs that end in **-u**.
 The endings decide the order of the agent and the recipient of the action in the sentence.
 So the sentence structure depends on the type of the verb.

-The agent performs or "causes" an action, and the recipient receives or "experiences" the action.
+Simply put, the ending **-a** means:
+If there is anything right before the verb, it is the agent.
+If there is anything right after the verb, it is the recipient.

+And the ending **-u** means:
+If there is anything right before the verb, it is the recipient.
+If there is anything right after the verb, it is the agent.

+Consider the following examples:
+**me safa.**
+– I clean.
+**me safa kamar.**
+– I clean a room.
+**kamar safu.**
+– Room is cleaned.
+**kamar safu me.**
+– Room is cleaned by me.

+As you can see, **-a** and **-u** indicate word orders that are opposite to each other.
+That's why verbs with **-a** are called _forward verbs_ and verbs with **-u** are called _backward verbs_.

+What follows is a theoretical explanation of how verbs work in Pandunia.
+It is not necessary to understand the triangular patterns completely.
+You can even skip them at first and go directly to chapter 7.

-#### 6.2.
+### 6.2.
 Forward verbs

 Verbs that end in **-a** are called _forward verbs_ because the word orders go _forward_ from the agent via the verb to the recipient.